TungsamLei/UxntalToLLVM/README.md

 As the title says, this project is to design and implement a compiler that could compile some basic Uxntal code to LLVM IR code.

+This project was developed in Java (based on Java 17.0.3.1) using IntelliJ IDEA 2022.1.1.

 ## Project structure

 ### src file